 Applicants wishing to apply for a PhD by Publication, should complete the PhD by Publication specific application form and submit it to the Higher Degree Research Student Centre.

 Doctor of Education Applicants

 For applicants seeking admission to the Doctor of Education, a portfolio assessment and/or interview will be required as part of the admission process.
 Applicants who do not hold a recognised bachelors degree with a suitable class of research honours should attach a completed professional portfolio along with any other required supporting documentation, as part of their online documentation.

 Applicants with offers or Griffith students within their first 12 months of candidature

 - a continuing or an offered not yet commenced student scholarship application form (PDF 110k) (including a referee report from your current supervisor)

 - copies of publications (where applicable)

-Current Griffith candidates who have progressed beyond the first 12 months
+Current Griffith students who have progressed beyond their first 12 months of candidature